BlockchainCommons/GordianWallet-iOS/Recovery.md

 - `descriptor` (string -required)

 Represents the wallets xprv, derivation path, address format and also the extended public keys associated with a multi-sig wallet.
 For more info about descriptors see this [link](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).
-FullyNoded 2 utilizes descriptors frequently throughout the app, therefore it is efficient programmatically to simply include them in the Recovery QR rather then seperate fields for derivation paths, address format, multi-sig public keys etc.
+FullyNoded 2 utilizes descriptors frequently throughout the app, therefore it is efficient programmatically to simply include them in the Recovery QR rather then seperate fields for derivation paths, address format, multi-sig public keys etc. The provided checksum is always the checksum for the public key descriptor, during the wallet recovery process we manipulate the descriptor by converting it back to a public key descriptor and save it for fetching addresses.
+We save the public key checksum as it is more efficient programmatically and results in less bitcoin-cli commands.
+The order of the extended keys is significant.
+The first key represents the offline recovery seed, the second key represents the device's seed and the third key represents the node's seed.

-- `walletName` (string - required)

-Represents the wallet.dat files name on the users node.
-This will be useful in scenarios where a user loses their device but not their node as we can programmatically verify it still exists on the node and connect to it.
-No rescanning of the blockchain will be necessary when recovering wallets in this manner.

 - `birthdate` (integer - required)